codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 not present.
 Set false in production.

 ## 1.5 Kafka Single Instance setup
-We should have fastest I/O disk and used that for the Kafka like SSD.
+We should have fastest I/O disk like SSD which we can use for the Kafka.
 Use this fastest disk as mount in your machine and provide this path while setting up cluster configuration.
-For this lesson I am using local one which is available as our local system, But recommendation will be use NAS and use mount location for this.
+For this lesson I am using local disk which is available as our local system, But recommendation will be use NAS and use mount location for this.

 To setup kafka cluster we will do below steps: